davidosomething/dotfiles/README.md

 ### bash

 The aliases and functions here should work in ZSH as well, so they're sourced by the ZSH dotfiles.

 ### pow

 The POW gem is no longer used since I have to use Cisco VPN for some things and there are DNS conflicts.

+### rbenv

+On linux, rbenv should be installed from source.
+The apt repositories don't provide the latest versions of ruby. `bootstrap/linux/rbenv.sh` does this.

+There's a `rbenv/default-gems` file which specifies default gems to install when switching rubies.
+Symlink this to ~/.rbenv

 ### tmux